SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 Merging is then done by writing out the smallest number in the heap of a Priority Queue and repeated until a stream no longer has anymore numbers before it is discarded.
 The resulting file is then announced to the server.

-# Performance Results

-# Stress Testing
-=large file, =10 servers
-Lots of tasks (small chunksize)

-# Performance Testing
-Due to time constraints we perform tests on the 20mb (half one), we can assert that if it works on larger files it can work on smaller files

-for 15 servers:
-				for 10 % 50% and 90% of the file size as chunk size
-							k merges where k = 2, k = n /2, k = n-1

-# Fault Testing
-    Max acceptable bound for fault tolerance.
-    NumTasks * % Chance to Fail = Number of Servers that will fault.

-In our testing we will be testing the above hypothesis with these scenarios.
-F = Chance to fault.
-N = number of servers.
-T = number of tasks.
-1. T * F  = 2N
-2. T * F = N
-3. T * F = .1 N

-With this we will figure out a acceptable

-# Unit Testing
-- file not found
-- kill node when enrolling
-- kill node when assigning tasks
-- kill node when assigning merge
-- kill node when merging
-- kill node when sorting
-- run another job after another has completed

 # How to Run the Project

-The File Server was built with the help of Ant.
+The entire Map Reduce project was built with the help of Ant.
 A prerequisite to run this project requires Ant.
 Additionally, the generated thrift files were also kept in a version control, but the `Thrift` compiler is also needed if Thrift files need to be generated (else only the Java Thrift library is needed).

 Ant was used to handle automatic building and generation of class files (into a separate `bin` directory) as well as creating short targets for rapid developement.

+The compute nodes connect to the server to enroll into the MapReduce server located at `localhost` on port `9090`, **to override this default, on Step 6 do**:

+    ant -Dserver.address='x32-XX' -Dserver.port='XXXX' start-node

+**Please see Ant Targets and Overriding Properties for more information.**

 ### *To start the Coordinator, Servers, and Client on localhost*